 Our economy is inextricably intertwined with our long-term energy and conservation strategies.
-By investing in renewable energy and protecting our natural wonders, we not only put Americans back to work, we preserve our planet and our natural resources for future generations.
+By investing in renewable energy and protecting our natural wonders, we can address climate change while modernizing our economy.

-I hold a deep appreciation for the natural environment and am greatly concerned about the dangers of climate change.
+I am committed to taking aggressive action to reverse the effects of climate change.
 That is why I am committed to reducing our reliance on fossil fuels, promoting policies that keep our air and water clean, supporting a marketplace where green energy technologies and jobs can thrive, protecting our environment through conservation, and connecting communities to the outdoors.

 The San Gabriel Mountains are often the only place that the two million urbanized residents of the San Gabriel Valley can go to hike, camp, and enjoy the outdoors.
 These rugged mountains provide over 70% of LA County’s open space and host over 3 million visitors a year.
 Meanwhile, the surrounding region is one of the most park-poor in the country.

 As beautiful as these mountains are, they are in critical need of safe and proper facilities, clean up efforts, and educational programs.
 San Gabriel Valley residents and environmental groups have pushed for additional conservation, resources, and facilities in the Mountains and throughout the San Gabriel River Watershed to protect the natural resources we have left and expand recreational opportunities for communities in the region.